 Do You Burp Garlic?

-I've had the opportunity to try Kyolic and I noticed no after taste and no garlic burps either.
-I've taken as many as 4 capsuels per day, both with food and on an empty stomach.
+I've used this supplement for many years.
+I've never noticed an after taste or any garlic burps either.
+I've often take 4 capsules per day, both with food and on an empty stomach.
+I've had no problems.

 Other research shows taking up to 1200 mg per day might reduce CPR and homocysteine levels.
 This amount might also help blood pressure too.
 In a year long study of 55 people with pre-diabetes 2400 mg was shown to reduce plaque in the arteries compared to a placebo.

-Based on these studies, I'd say between 1000-2400 mg per day was the sweet spot.
+Based on these studies, I'd say between 1000-2400 mg per day was the sweet spot for most people.
 For those who are looking to reverse heart disease (who isn't), 2400 mg might be a better way to go.

 I'm looking forward to more research on aged garlic extract reversing heart disease.
-If this is confirmed by other human studies, it would be a game changer.
-Other than being a vegetarian or following the Dean Ornish Diet, I'm not aware of anything which does this.
+Other than eating vegetarian or following the Dean Ornish Diet, I'm not aware of anything which does this.
+For some, Kyolic might be a game changer.

 How Much Does It Cost?

+Kyolic supplements are not expensive – which is ironic given the number of clinical studies it has.
+A bottle of 200 capsules costs around $20.
+Vitamin Shoppe also has Aged Garclic Extract.
 I called Kyolic about this and they told me they license aged garlic extract to Vitamin Shoppe to use under their own brand.
 So they are the same thing, just in different bottles.
-For those on a budget, Vitamin Shoppe brand might be a tad less expensive.Here is Kyolic aged garlic extract on Amazon too.

 Kyolic Garlic Side Effects

 In healthy people, I think Kyolic garlic pills are very safe.
-The product has been around for over 40 years and the studies don’t report any serious side effects.
+The product has been around since the 1970s and the studies don’t report any serious side effects.
 Even those studies lasting a year, don’t show any negative side effects.
 That said, if you have health issues, here are a few things to think about if you take this supplement.
 This list is not complete.

 - Garlic can have a blood thinner effect.
 People with bleeding issues or those who take blood thinner medications should consult their doctor first.